openstack-archive/fuel-docs/pages/reference-architecture/0040-network-setup.rst

 for the floating IPs assigned to individual VM instances by the project administrator.
 Nova-network or Neutron (formerly Quantum) services can then configure this address on the public network interface of the Network controller node.
-If the cluster uses nova-network, nova- network uses iptables to create a Destination NAT from this address to the fixed IP of the corresponding VM instance through the appropriate virtual bridge interface on the Network controller node.
+Clusters based on nova-network use iptables to create a Destination NAT from this address to the fixed IP of the corresponding VM instance through the appropriate virtual bridge interface on the Network controller node.